What is a Subdomain? Simple Explanation

 - Name Your Subdomain: Choose a name that describes the part of your site you are assigning, such as ‘blog’, ‘store’, or ‘support’.

 - Log into Your cPanel: Access your hosting provider’s file manager, likely to be cPanel.
+Many domain registrars will have a custom interface that should be fairly easy to use to edit the DNS.

 - Navigate and Enter Your Subdomain: Go to ‘Subdomains’ or ‘Add Subdomains’ and enter your chosen subdomain, ensuring your primary domain name is selected.